Historical GP results...

 The AIHPA reserve the right to change the event or schedule without notice.

-$5 per shooter, per meet/event (covers how ever many matches are shot per meet/event), payable to the host BEFORE the meet starts for results to be accepted (before the meet, not during, not after - there is no pay if happy with the result).
+NOT APPLICABLE FOR 2017 ONWARDS, but prior to 2017, a $5 per shooter, per meet/event (covers how ever many matches are shot per meet/event), payable to the host BEFORE the meet starts for results to be accepted (before the meet, not during, not after - there is no pay if happy with the result).
 The committee reserve the right to make exceptions for special events or circumstances prior to the event.

 If a shooter competes in one or all Grands Prix, then the registration fee is only paid once.